EdwinMurimi/EdwinMurimi/README.md

 ### Hi there 👋

-Here are some interesting statistics about my github:
+Here are some interesting statistics about my profile:

 <!-- - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...